dadukhankevin/Finch/README.md

 Finch is a genetic algorithm framework.
 Genetic algorithms are types of algorithms that mimic natural evolution to evolve solutions to problems.
 This is not to be confused with machine learning, they are not the same!
 ## Why Finch?
+- Simple, easy to use
+- All major functionalities are in seperate layers
+- Easy to make custom layers
+- GPU support can speed up GAs drastically
+- Specify any crossover function, fitness function, or selection function
+- Very modular
+- Support for most types of genes:
+  - floats
+  - ints
+  - strings
+  - Keras weights *
+  - Pytorch weights *
+  - Tensorflow weights *
+  - Objects
+## What is a genetic algorithm?
 There are very few genetic algorithm frameworks out there.
 Finch aims to fill the void.
 Finch is simple, fast, and very customizable.
 It is modeled after Keras (the ML library) for its eas of use.
 Before we get into examples, lets go over what a genetic algorithms consist of.